Cors Dyfi is a wonderful little nature reserve that is teaming with wildlife for most of the year. This is where the Dyfi Osprey Project is situated.

 We have had to make the difficult decision not to allow dogs, except guide dogs, onto Cors Dyfi Reserve.

-With the imminent opening of a new 360 Observatory at the end of the summer, people will be visiting for much longer, for several hours sometimes.
+With the opening of a new 360 Observatory, people will be visiting for much longer, for several hours sometimes.
 We obviously cannot have dogs doing their business inside this new wildlife watching and education building.

 We will also be conducting much more scientific research on the boardwalk at Cors Dyfi.
 Moth trapping, mammal trapping, dormouse boxes, otter holts and so on.
 We have made the boardwalk extra wide for this reason plus also to allow two wheelchairs to pass each other.